 All students who reside outside of Tompkins and Cortland Counties are required to submit a completed, notarized Application for Certificate of Residence and any additional proof of residence that may be required for their county.
 Each county's treasurer sets the documentation requirements.
 See Appendix G and the CollegeNow website for Certificate of Residence (COR) Requirements and Applications/Affidavits.
 All COR documents must be returned to the CollegeNow office in accordance with deadlines that are provided to schools each semester.
 Not doing so may affect our ability to offer the courses at no cost to students and continuance of concurrent enrollment approval.
 Certificates are valid for one calendar year (IE, if a student obtains a COR in the fall, a new COR won't be required until the following fall).
-Questions regarding Certificate of Residence policies and procedures should be directed to Sarina Perreault at 607.844.8222, ext.
-4311 or e-mail at smp@tompkinscortland.edu.
+Questions regarding Certificate of Residence policies and procedures should be directed to Sarina Perreault at 607.844.8222, x4311 or e-mail at smp@tompkinscortland.edu.

-NOTE: Students who moved into New York State less than 1 year ago, or moved between counties in the prior 6 months, should not apply for a Certificate of Residence; please notify Sarina regarding such students so that she can waive the COR requirement for them.
+NOTE: Students who moved into New York State less than 1 year ago should not apply for a Certificate of Residence; please notify Sarina regarding such students so that she can waive the COR requirement for them.